Randomized algorithms for precise measurement of differentially-private, personalized recommendations: Introduction

-In this work, we posit that there need not be a trade-off between measurement precision and the protection of any private data used in the personalized recommendation process (though the trade-off remains with respect to the privacy of engagement metrics).
-In particular, we propose a differentially-private approach to personalized recommendations that protects this data by adding noise to the recommendation process itself, i.e., in deciding which piece of content to show, rather than subsequently in the measurement process.
-By removing noise from measurement, the platform is able to pay (charge) content creators (advertisers), maintain records of payment events, and provide statistics to creators (advertisers), even those with relatively low traffic, all with exact precision.
-Additionally, the inclusion of noise in the recommendation process yields added ``exploration'' benefits, which are particularly useful in partial feedback settings like recommender systems.
+In this work, we posit that there need not be a trade-off between the measurement precision of personalized recommendations and the protection of the private data used in the personalized recommendation process (though the trade-off will remain for any downstream engagement metrics).
+In particular, we propose a differentially-private approach to measuring personalized recommendations that protects this data by adding noise in the recommendation process itself, i.e., in deciding which piece of content to show, rather than subsequently in the measurement process.
+By pulling the addition of noise forward in the process, from measurement into content selection, the platform is able to pay (charge) content creators (advertisers), maintain records of payment events, and provide statistics to creators (advertisers), even those with relatively low traffic, all with exact precision and strong privacy guarantees.
+Generally, the method we present allows for precise measurement of the outputs of on-device models whose inputs are private user features, while maintaining formal differential privacy guarantees that the private user features not be revealed to the server.The inclusion of noise in the recommendation process also yields ``exploration'' benefits, which are particularly useful in partial feedback settings like recommender systems.
 Non-deterministic selection rules facilitate more advanced counterfactual simulation using log data, improvements in model training by reducing selection bias, and possibly even improvements in long-term user experience by surfacing more diverse recommendations.